Hendrick Motorsports in the NASCAR Cup Series

 Hendrick Motorsports (HMS) is an American professional auto racing organization that competes in the NASCAR Cup Series.
 The team was founded in 1984 as All Star Racing by Rick Hendrick.
-Hendrick Motorsports has won a NASCAR-record 293 Cup Series races and 14 Cup Series owners and drivers championships to go with three Truck Series owners and drivers titles and one Xfinity Series drivers crown.
-Additionally, the team has 26 Xfinity Series race wins, 26 Truck Series race wins, and 7 ARCA Racing Series race wins.
+Hendrick Motorsports has won a NASCAR-record 320 Cup Series races and 15 Cup Series owners and drivers championships to go with three Truck Series owners and drivers titles and one Xfinity Series drivers crown.
+Additionally, the team has 30 Xfinity Series race wins, 26 Truck Series race wins, and 7 ARCA Menards Series wins.
 This page documents the statistical results of Hendrick Motorsports in the NASCAR Cup Series beginning with the team's debut in 1984.